If you have been bereaved and feel you may not have come to terms with your loss, we hope you will benefit from attending The Bereavement Journey.

 Run over 6 weeks (with an optional 7th week for those who want to talk about loss & faith), each Session comprises two films, each followed by an opportunity for discussion in a small group, with a break between.
 There’s extra group time in Sessions 1 & 6 and Session 7 ends with a time of quiet reflection.

 Participants are placed in groups of 6-8 and volunteers guide them in exploring their loss, aided by a Manual.
 A qualified counsellor is appointed to advise when required.
 The Bereavement Journey is a course that has been run nationally for a number of years.
-We have run it in Leighton Buzzard and Dunstable several times with very positive feedback.
+We have run it locally in Leighton Buzzard library for the past two years with very positive feedback.

-D- “I got a lot of support from the course and also from the ladies that were there.
+D - “I got a lot of support from the course and also from the ladies that were there.
 I would urge anyone to go along.”
+(June 2025)

 Our next course runs: